codefresh-io/docs.codefresh.io/_docs/security/codefresh-signed-artifacts.md

 Verify the authenticity of all artifacts that Codefresh provides with this command:

-`$ cosign verify --certificate-identity-regexp "https://github.com/codefresh-io/oci-sigstore/.*" --certificate-oidc-issuer "https://token.actions.githubusercontent.com" <IMAGE>`
+`$ cosign verify --certificate-oidc-issuer https://oidc.codefresh.io --certificate-identity-regexp "https://g.codefresh.io/codefresh-inc/.+:5672d8deb6724b6e359adf62/.+" <IMAGE>`

 where:
 `<IMAGE>` is the name of the container image to verify.